pycontribs/mk/docs/README.md

 noisy mistakes or clog CI/CD pipelines.

-In addition to linting, it will also check that the repository is not in dirty status or that the testing did not leave untracked files on disk.
+In addition to linting, it will also check that the repository is not in dirty status or that the testing did not leave untracked files.

 ## Planned features